-We use the process of diversification carried out by Vivendi-Universal until June 2002 as a case study to reinforce some of the issues we have introduced around the concept of Organizational Entanglement.
+We use the Vivendi-Universal case study to reinforce some of the issues we have introduced around the concept of Organizational Entanglement.
 Showing the actual operations, functioning and evolution of this organization we hope to offer a more accurate definition of this concept.

 We would like to depict the discourse on rationality in organizations by showing that the appearance of rational action legitimates the organization in the environment it faces, deflects criticism, and ensures a steady flow of resources into the organization.
 This seemed even more evident once the analysis focuses on companies diversifying in the TIC industries.
-These business are also useful to express the notion of firms'dynamics.
-Of course, the change of firms in terms of strategy, structure and core competences is a necessary microfoundation for economic evolution and growth.
+These businesses are also useful to express the notion of firms'dynamics.
+Of course, the change of firms in terms of strategy, structure and core competencies is a necessary micro-foundation for economic evolution and growth.
 Here, we are most interested in dynamics of the firm in relation to learning and diversification (one may say even "intrapreneuring").
 Moving from public utilities to TIC industries certainly is a radical change which implies learning of new technical, market and organizational patterns.
 Within that a framework one can hardly argues that this is a monolithic organization, no matter of surprise if it is easy to identify various organization mode cohabiting in the same group.
 Moreover it is easy to see that it doesn't change matters if one mode of coordination become "dominant" instead than "exclusive" once we read the organization as an entanglement of coordination modes.